open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

   - If you're slightly confused, remember that the "upstream" we're referring to is the [main github repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io).
 3. Push the updates you just downloaded to your \<username\> repository by using ``git push``([info](https://git-scm.com/docs/git-info))

-**NOTE**: For steps 2 and 3, developers should do this every time they begin to work.
+Note: For steps 2 and 3, developers should do this every time they begin to work.
 This way we as a team can minimize data loss, and can save you some time.
 You want to make sure that you are always up to date with the GitHub.

 ## Useful links